KaniewskiSoftware/movies-browser-ts-rq/README.md

 - Utilize the search engine to find movies or people within the entire TMDB database, based on the current subpage
 - Navigate efficiently between subpages for a seamless browsing experience
 - Return to the main page featuring popular movies by clicking the logo in the upper left corner
-- Experience a well-designed and user-friendly layout, created by professionals using Figma
+- Experience a well-designed and user-friendly layout

 <!-- ## Preview